 The Great Victoria Desert is an area of substantial botanical diversity and beauty.
 It boasts several stately trees and hundreds of wildflower species have been recorded.

-Some of this diversity is displayed in the slideshow to the right.
+Some of this diversity is displayed in the slideshow below.
 Hover the cursor over an image to freeze the slideshow.

-Our Yardalbara (Ooldea mallee) page has photos and information on this spectacular flowering gum tree.
+Our Yarldarlba (Ooldea mallee) page has photos and information on this spectacular flowering gum tree.

 The Friends’ Botanical Work